snowplow/documentation/docs/collecting-data/collecting-from-own-applications/react-native-tracker/tracking-events/index.md

 #### Screen View

 Track the user viewing a screen within the application.
-This type of tracking is typically used when automatic screen view tracking is not suitable within your application.

 To track a ScreenViewEvent, use the `trackScreenViewEvent` tracker method.
 For example: